jbunke/jbunke.github.io/_projects/stipple-effect.md

 ![A preview script in action](https://raw.githubusercontent.com/jbunke/se-docs/master/assets/graphics/complex-preview.gif)

-For example, the this GIF showcases a preview script that takes its input from `player-head-textures` and uses the intermediate textures `head` and `head` (projects 2 and 3) to define a lookup texture relationship.
+For example, this GIF showcases a preview script that takes its input from `player-head-textures` and uses the intermediate textures `head` and `head` (projects 2 and 3) to define a lookup texture relationship.
 The pixels in `player-head-textures` are then mapped onto a spinning head animation sprite sheet and sliced into separate frames for each direction.
 This array is then returned as the output and shown in the preview window.

 [*Read more about preview scripts*](/se/docs/preview-scripts)